seroche/payment-gateway-api/README.md

 ## Improvements

 - Supports 3D Secure
+- Improves CVV validation.
+Indeed most cards come with a 3 digits CVV.
+However AMEX come with a 4 digits.
 - Supports more payment methods
 - Persists data in a NoSQL/traditional database.
 Currently we use persist data in memory
 - Deploy API and associated infrastructure elements with CloudFormation template